 - Allergies to material in the implant

-The main drawback of the total disc replacement procedure is that we only perform it in the cervical section of spine.
-In fact lumbar disc replacement is not a good form of surgery and is rarely performed in the US or other parts of the world.
+The main drawback of the total disc replacement is that most surgeons are only able to perform this procedure on the cervical spine.
+Lumbar artificial disc replacements (ADR) are very challenging and only performed by specialized surgeons with this special experience.
 If you are not a candidate for total disc replacement, minimally invasive spine surgery may be right for you.